-It’s easy to leave Windows behind.
-Just buy a Mac, take a couple of days to settle in and never look back.
+It’s fairly easy to leave Windows behind.
+Just buy a Mac, take a couple of days to settle in, and never look back.
 But for Microsoft Office users, the need to buy Office for Mac again can be a hassle.

-If you work in the traditional office environment that runs on Excel and Word, you might have to bite the bullet.
-But if you’ve outgrown that world and still need to edit and send Office documents every now and then there are alternative options.
+If you work in a traditional office environment that runs on Excel and Word, you might have to bite the bullet.
+But if you’ve outgrown that world and still need to edit and send Office documents every now and then, you have alternative options.

 1. Google Suite

-Google’s suite is really quite good.
-It integrates well if you already have a Google account.
-You’ll be able to add and open an Excel file you received via Gmail in Google Sheets by pressing a button.
+Google’s suite is really good and integrates well with your Google account.
+You’ll be able to open an Excel file you received via Gmail in Google Sheets with a quick button press.

-You can easily import Microsoft Office files to work on them, export them once again in Microsoft Office formats to pass them around.
-And if what you’re doing is fairly basic, and you use fonts and formatting that’s standard these days, you can get away with it.
-The other party will never find out that you’re not using full-fat Microsoft Office.
+You can easily import Microsoft Office files to work on them, then export them again in Microsoft Office formats to pass them around.
+And if what you’re doing is fairly basic, with standard fonts and formatting, you can get away with it.
+The other party will never find out that you’re not using Microsoft Office proper.

 In some ways, Google Docs is more powerful than Microsoft Word.
-There’s an extensive add-on gallery, beautiful templates, there are superior research tools built-in and then there’s Google search capabilities.
+There’s an extensive add-on gallery, beautiful templates, superior research tools built-in, and Google search capabilities to boot.

 Plus, there’s the advantage of Google’s cloud prowess.
 Collaborating with multiple users simultaneously in a document is a pure joy.
-It’s a little thing but it does wonders for productivity.
+It’s a little benefit, but it does wonders for productivity.

-LibreOffice is widely recognized as the best open source alternative to Microsoft Office suite, which means it’s completely free and available on a whole host of platforms.
+LibreOffice is widely recognized as the best open source alternative to Microsoft Office suite.
+This means it’s completely free and available on a host of platforms.
 It’s the best Office alternative for Mac.

-If you’re used to the Microsoft Office user interface (pre-ribbon era), it won’t take you long to adjust to LibreOffice.
-Unlike Google’s apps, LibreOffice suite comes with fully featured offline desktop apps with all the pro features you expect.
+If you’re used to the Microsoft Office user interface (pre-Ribbon era), it won’t take you long to adjust to LibreOffice.
+Unlike Google’s apps, the LibreOffice suite comes with fully featured offline desktop apps with all the pro features you expect.

 To make the deal even sweeter, LibreOffice recently added an online component.
-So you can sync files from Google Drive or OneDrive and edit then right in LibreOffice (there’s no collaboration feature, though).
+So you can sync files from Google Drive or OneDrive and edit them right in LibreOffice (there’s no collaboration feature, though).

 LibreOffice also does a good job in regards to formatting when importing Microsoft Office documents.
-Even complex Excel spreadsheets (like mortgage calculators) imported in LibreOffice Calc work like they should.
+Even complex Excel spreadsheets imported into LibreOffice Calc work like they should.

 LibreOffice actually grew out of OpenOffice, which used to be the de facto alternative to Microsoft Office.
-But OpenOffice hasn’t seen any meaningful updates recently and the management is considering retiring the project.
+But OpenOffice hasn’t seen any meaningful updates recently, and its management is considering retiring the project.
 So we advise you to stay away from OpenOffice.
-LibreOffice’s track record in the recent past has been great.
+Conversely, LibreOffice’s track record in the recent past has been great.

 3. iWork Suite

-You’ve got a new Mac and it’s likely you’re never going back to Windows.
-Included with your Mac was the iWork Suite: Pages, Numbers, and Keynote.
+Included with your Mac is the iWork Suite: Pages, Numbers, and Keynote.
 These are Apple’s own alternatives to Word, Excel, and PowerPoint.
 Pages, for instance, is the best Word alternative for Mac.

-As these are Mac apps, the UI is quite different.
-Instead of being top heavy, the options show up in a contextual menu on the side.
-And you just won’t have as many options as the Microsoft Office suite.
-All three apps are now quite mature and all the basics are covered.
+As these are Mac-centric apps, the UI is quite different.
+Instead of being top-heavy, the options show up in a contextual menu on the side.
+And you don’t have as many options as the Microsoft Office suite.
+Since all three apps are now matured, all the basics are covered.

-Once you get used to them, they’re actually a joy to use (something I can’t necessarily say about Microsoft Office).
+Once you get used to them, they’re actually pleasant to use (something we can’t necessarily say about Microsoft Office).
 While customization options are limited, everything that’s available is quite polished.
 When you create a presentation in Keynote, chances are you’ll end up creating something beautiful.
-The same goes with Pages, and moving text, images, and graphs around is a seamless experience that doesn’t make you want to pull your hair out.
+The same goes with Pages—moving text, images, and graphs around is a seamless experience that doesn’t make you want to pull your hair out.

 iWork also has online collaboration options but frankly, I wouldn’t recommend using them.
 They’re nowhere near as reliable as Google’s offering.

-Dropbox’s partnership with Microsoft means you can open a Word, Excel or PowerPoint document shared with you on Dropbox.
-You don’t need an Office 365 license but you’ll require a free Microsoft account.
+Dropbox’s partnership with Microsoft means you can open a Word, Excel, or PowerPoint document shared with you on Dropbox.
+You don’t need an Office 365 license, but you’ll require a free Microsoft account.
 Using this option opens your document in Office Online.

-- Prezi — This service is geared more towards startups but the visual tools offered by Prezi are beyond anything you can get with PowerPoint.
+- Prezi: While this service is geared more towards startups, the visual tools offered by Prezi are beyond anything you can get with PowerPoint.

 Here’s an idea purely out of left field.
-You’ve given up Windows and embraced the Mac.
-You must have started appreciating macOS’s simplicity by now.
+If you given up Windows and embraced the Mac platform, you must have started appreciating macOS’s simplicity by now.
 If you want more of that for creating and editing plain text documents, you should try using Markdown.